UCSBarchlab/PyRTL/README.md

 play very nicely together in that PyRTL can output Verilog that can then be synthesized through Yosys.
 Likewise Yosys can take
 Verilog designs and synthesize them to a very simple library of gates and output them as a "blif" file which can then be read in by
 PyRTL.

+[PyMTL](https://github.com/cornell-brg/pymtl) is an alpha stage "open-source Python-based framework for multi-level hardware modeling".
+One of the neat things about this project is that they are trying to allow simulation and modeling at multiple different levels of the design from the functional level, the cycle-close level, and down to the register-transfer level (where PyRTL really is built to play).
+Like MyHDL they do some neat meta-programming tricks like parsing the Python AST to allow executable software descriptions to be (under certain restrictions -- sort of like verilog) automatically converted into implementable hardware.
+PyRTL, on the other hand, is about providing a limited and composable set of data structures to be used specify and RTL implementation avoiding the distinction between synthesizable and non-synthesizable code (the execution is the elaboration step).